observablehq/framework/examples/hotel-bookings/src/index.md

 <div class="grid grid-cols-2"">
   <div class="card grid-colspan-1">
     <h2>${pickMarketSegment}: rooms reserved by season</h2>
-    <h3>Size indicates proportion of total bookings for either the selected segment (red) or all bookings (blue), by room type and season.</h3>
+    <h3>${pickMarketSegment == "All" ? `Size represents total bookings by room type and season.` : `Size represents number of total bookings, by room type and season, for the selected market segment (red), with all bookings shown for comparison in blue.`}</h3>
     ${resize((width) => typeSeasonBubble(width))}
   </div>
   <div class="card grid-colspan-1">